JuliaData/DataFrames.jl/docs/src/man/basics.md

    6 │    35  male        1
 ```

-In the following example we replace the column `:Age` in our `df1` data frame:
+In the following example we replace the column `:Age` in our `df1` data frame
+with a new vector:

 ```jldoctest dataframe
 julia> val = [80, 85, 98, 95, 78, 89]